Randal Willars

 Randal Willars Valdez (born 30 April 2002) is a Mexican diver.

-Competitive history
+Career

 Willars competed in the 2018 Summer Youth Olympics, where he won the gold medal in the men's individual 10m platform event.
 He finished 5th in the 3-m springboard event.

 At the 2021 FINA Diving World Cup Willars won the silver medal in the 10m platform event.
 Together with Iván García he won the silver medal in the Men's synchronised 10m platform event as well.
+He competed with Kevin Berlín at the 2024 Summer Olympics for Mexico and placed 4th in the men's 10m synchronised platform event.